Writer Alumni News

 Beth’s newest release, TRUEVINE, tells the true story of two brothers in the Jim Crow South who were kidnapped and displayed as circus freaks, and their mother who tried for 28 years to get them back.
 Learn more about the book HERE.

 Whimsically illustrated by Roz Chast, Calvin Trillin’s first book of poems for children, NO FAIR!
 NO FAIR!
 AND OTHER JOLLY POEMS OF CHILDHOOD, is inspired by some of his real-life experiences and is “laugh-out-loud” funny.
 See for yourself HERE.

 David Barron, who spoke at

-SVWC 2016, writes about the history of the ongoing struggle between the presidents and Congress over who has the power to declare and wage war in his new book.
+SVWC 2016, writes about the history of the ongoing struggle between the presidents and Congress over who has the power to declare and wage war in his new book, WAGING WAR.
 Click HERE for more information or to purchase the book on Amazon.

 SVWC 2016 presenter Alexander Maksik has written a new novel, SHELTER IN PLACE.
 Take a look to see if Xander will be coming to a bookstore near you on his BOOK TOUR.
 You can also check out the latest REVIEWS and links for purchasing the book on his website.

 NUTSHELL, Ian McEwan’s latest novel, is a classic tale of murder and deceit from one of the world’s master storytellers.
 For more information about the book, visit the author’s WEBSITE or learn more on AMAZON.
 UK’s The Guardian also ran a recent ARTICLE about the author and his latest work.